godwintrav/leads-api/backend/README.md

 ### Lead Module

-This module stores the routes, models, schema and services for handling all features for storing, retrieving and updating Lead information
+This module stores the routes, models, schema and services for handling all features for storing, retrieving, deleting and updating Lead information.

 ## Fast API Project Setup Guide

-This guide provides step-by-step instructions on setting up the fast api backend.
+This guide provides step-by-step instructions on setting up the fast api backend for this repo.

 ## Prerequisites